Master of Science in Biology with

 The thesis option is offered for those preparing to teach and conduct research at the two- or four-year college level or for those preparing for further graduate work in science education at the doctoral level.
 For thesis admission, a student must select a research topic and be approved by the biology graduate faculty member who represents that discipline.

 The non-thesis option is offered for those who want to improve their positions and skills as secondary school or junior college teachers.

 Note: This program does NOT lead to teacher certification.
 However, secondary biology teachers seeking to expand their background knowledge in the biological sciences and/or enhance their science education research skills are eligible to apply.
 Leveling work is determined case-by-case.

-Six additional semester credit hours in biology are awarded upon successful completion of a thesis in science education.
 Admission into the biology graduate program as a thesis student requires acceptance into a research program of one of the biology graduate faculty.
 Those interested in admission as a thesis student should first contact a biology graduate faculty member conducting research in an area of interest to the student.

 A non-thesis student (a student who either has chosen the non-thesis option or has not yet been accepted into a graduate faculty member’s research program) is required to complete a minimum of 36 semester credit hours, including: